influxdata/docs-v2/content/influxdb/clustered/reference/glossary.md

 With the InfluxDB IOx storage engine, the primary key is the list of columns used to uniquely identify each row in a table.
 Rows are uniquely identified by their timestamp and tag set.
+A row's primary key tag set does not include tags with null values.

 ### precision